English | Italiano

 - land registry creation (SINFI) to locate all the infrastructures above and below the ground.

 Main measures for broadband development

-- State aid measure (SA41647(2016/N): A planned total budget of EUR 4 billion composing of national and regional funds has been made available to build a passive public infrastructure managed with a wholesale-only model in market failure areas and opened to all the operators.
+- State aid measure (SA41647(2016/N): a planned total budget of EUR 4 billion composing of national and regional funds has been made available to build a passive public infrastructure managed with a wholesale-only model and opened to all the operators in areas where a market failure is present.
 Further measures are under study to match the desired targets in grey and black areas too.

 - To speed up the diffusion of broadband networks, Italy implemented the EU Directive 61/2014 “on measures to reduce the cost of deploying high-speed electronic communications networks” by adopting the Legislative Decree n.
 33 in February 2016.

-- Italian authorities have also reassessed the market demand and the existing use of the 3600-3800 MHz band and adopted the tender rules in order to assign different kind of lots for urban and rural coverage in 2015.
+- Italian authorities have also reassessed the market demand and the existing use of the 3600-3800 MHz band and adopted tender rules in order to assign different kind of lots for urban and rural coverage in 2015.
 This was done in order to sustain the diffusion of both fixed and mobile broadband networks.
-A website for strategy for ultra-broadband has been set and launched in March 2016 in order to increase the transparency of the governmental action and to update the citizens step by step towards the 2020 final targets.
+A website detailing the strategy for ultra-broadband was launched in March 2016 in order to increase the transparency of the governmental action and to update the citizens step by step towards the 2020 final targets.